-- 5. Section 10.554(1)(i)5., Rules of the Auditor General, requires, based on professional judgment, the reporting of the following matters that are inconsequential to the financial statements, considering both quantitative and qualitative factors: (1) violations of laws, rules, regulations, and contractual provisions or abuse that have occurred, or were likely to have occurred, and would have an immaterial effect on the financial statements; (2) improper expenditures or illegal acts that would have an immaterial effect on the financial statements; and (3) control deficiencies that are not significant deficiencies, including, but not limited to; (a) improper or inadequate accounting procedures (e.g.; the omission of required disclosures from the financial statements); (b) failures to properly record financial transactions; and (c) other inaccuracies, shortages, defalcations, and instances of fraud discovered by, or that come to the attention of, the auditor.
-In connection with our audit, we did not have any such findings except as noted in the Schedule of Findings and Questioned Costs. - 6.
+- 5. Section 10.554(1)(i)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on financial statements, considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse, and (2) control deficiencies that are not significant deficiencies.
+In connection with our audit, control deficiencies that are not significant deficiencies are included in the accompanying Schedule of Findings and Questioned Costs. - 6.
 Section 10.554(1)(i)6., Rules of the Auditor General, requires that the name or official title and legal authority for the primary government and each component unit of the reporting entity be disclosed in this management letter, unless disclosed in the notes to the financial statements.
 The City of North Bay Village, Florida was incorporated in 1945 as a municipality under the laws of Florida Statute 23427. - 7.
 Section 10.554(1)(i)7.a., Rules of the Auditor General, requires a statement be included as to whether or not the local governmental entity has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
 In connection with our audit, we determined that the City did not meet any of the conditions described in Section 218.503(1), Florida Statutes. - 8.
-Section 10.554(1)(i)7.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the City for the fiscal year ended September 30, 2008, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the fiscal year ended September 30, 2008.
+Section 10.554(1)(i)7.b., Rules of the Auditor General, requires that we determine whether the annual financial report for the City for the fiscal year ended September 30, 2009, filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes, is in agreement with the annual financial audit report for the fiscal year ended September 30, 2009.
 In connection with our audit, we determined that these two reports were in agreement. - 9.
-Section 10.554(1)(i)7.c., Rules of the Auditor General, require that we apply financial condition assessment procedures.
-In connection with our audit, we applied financial condition assessment procedures.
+Section 10.554(1)(i)7.c. and 10.556 (7), Rules of the Auditor General, we applied financial condition assessment procedures.
 It is management's responsibility to monitor the entity's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
 The assessment was completed as of the fiscal year end.
 Based on this assessment, no deteriorating financial conditions were noted.

-This management letter is intended solely for the information and use of the Mayor, City Commission, management, and the Auditor General of the State of Florida, and is not intended to be and should not be used by anyone other than these specified parties.
+Pursuant to Chapter 119, Florida Statutes, this management letter is a public record and its distribution is not limited.
+Auditing standards generally accepted in the United States require us to indicate that this letter is intended solely for the information and use of the Mayor, City Commission, management, and the Florida Auditor General, and is not intended to be and should not be used by anyone other than these specified parties.